SajavaC/SalesDB/README.md

 *   **`AdjFactor`** (Number): Adjustment factor used in conversion rate calculations based on historical experience.

 ### 3. `Oursales_items` (Fact Table)
-Raw transactional data from the retail POS system capturing main product sales.
+Monthly aggregated sales data extracted from the POS system, showing the total quantities of items sold by each store.
+The data is imported into the Oursales_items Table monthly.
 *   **`ID`** (AutoNumber / PK): Unique row identifier.
 *   **`Location`** (Short Text): Store name used in the POS reports.
 *   **`StoreCode`** (Short Text / FK): The official distributor's store identifier.
 Populated post-import via an automated `UPDATE` query joining `Oursales_items.Location` with `Store.OurName` to enforce downstream relational alignment.